Sleep Like a Champion, Play Like a Champion: How Does Off-court Rest Become On-court Performance?

 • Adults (18+): At least 7 hours per night

-No matter your age or level of athletic performance, quality of sleep is just as critical a criteria as total sleep hours.
-Deep, uninterrupted rest allows the body to repair muscles, restore energy stores, and balance hormones effectively.
-Without it, even a full night’s sleep can leave athletes sluggish, unfocused, and more prone to injury.
+Quality of sleep is as critical as total sleep hours.
+Deep, uninterrupted rest allows muscle repair, restores energy stores, and balances hormones.
+Without it, even a full night’s sleep can leave athletes sluggish and unfocused.

 How Can I Create a Better Sleep Routine?

-Building a strong sleep routine is about creating habits that support both the body and mind in winding down consistently each night.
-Small, intentional changes can make a big difference in how quickly you fall asleep, how deeply you rest, and how refreshed you feel the next day.
+Building a strong sleep routine involves habits that support both body and mind in winding down consistently each night.
+Small, intentional changes can improve how quickly you fall asleep, how deeply you rest, and how refreshed you feel.

 Here’s how:

-• Set a consistent schedule — Going to bed and waking up at the same time each day helps regulate your body’s internal clock.
+• Set a consistent schedule — Going to bed and waking up at the same time each day regulates your body clock.

-• Create a wind-down routine — Light stretching, reading, or breathing exercises signal to the body that it’s time to rest.
+• Create a wind-down routine — Light stretching, reading, or breathing exercises signal the body it’s time to rest.

-• Limit screen time — Reducing exposure to phones, tablets, and TVs before bed minimizes blue light, which interferes with melatonin production.
+• Limit screen time — Reducing phone, tablet, and TV use before bed minimizes blue light that interferes with melatonin production.

-• Watch what you eat and drink — Avoid heavy meals, caffeine, and alcohol close to bedtime, as they can disrupt deep sleep.
+• Watch what you eat and drink — Avoid heavy meals, caffeine, and alcohol near bedtime.

-• Consider strategic naps — Short naps during the day can boost recovery without interfering with nighttime sleep.
+• Consider strategic naps — Short daytime naps can boost recovery without affecting nighttime sleep.

-Another way to optimize your sleep routine is to calm your mind before bedtime arrives.
-Practices like meditation, progressive muscle relaxation, or journaling can reduce stress and signal the body it’s time to rest.
-For athletes especially, lowering pre-bedtime anxiety helps improve sleep quality and supports faster recovery.
+Calming the mind before bedtime can further optimize sleep.
+Practices like meditation, progressive muscle relaxation, or journaling reduce stress and signal the body it’s time to rest.

-On the flip side, a poor-quality mattress can disrupt sleep cycles and leave you feeling sluggish, no matter how disciplined your training routine is.
+Conversely, a poor-quality mattress can disrupt sleep cycles and leave you sluggish regardless of training discipline.

-That’s why Mattress Warehouse created and patented the free bedMATCH® sleep diagnostic system.
-The bedMATCH® system analyzes your height, weight, body type, and preferred sleep position, then recommends the mattresses best suited to help you recover like an athlete.
-Whether you’re training for a race, competing on the field, or just pushing yourself in the gym, bedMATCH® ensures your mattress supports your body where it needs it most.
+Mattress Warehouse created the patented bedMATCH® sleep diagnostic system.
+It analyzes height, weight, body type, and sleep position to recommend mattresses that optimize recovery.
+Whether training for a race, competing, or exercising in the gym, bedMATCH® supports your body where it needs it most.

-Visit your local Mattress Warehouse to try bedMATCH® in person, or take the quick online bedMATCH® quiz today to get personalized recommendations that maximize your rest — and your performance.
+Visit your local Mattress Warehouse to try bedMATCH® in person, or take the online bedMATCH® quiz for personalized mattress recommendations that maximize rest and performance.